dame-cell/Triformer/README.md

 ## The plan
 my plan is to start with simple neurel network and then move upwards to transformers

-- I have been able to code and train a very simple MLP using triton on the Cifar10 datasets but it is kinda slow 6 seconds per epoch where was pytorch is 3 seconds per epoch now my task is too try to optimize this code and then I will push the code here
+- I have been able to code and train a very simple MLP using triton on the Cifar10 datasets but it is kinda slow 6 seconds per epoch whereas pytorch is 3 seconds per epoch now my task is too try to optimize this code and then I will push the code here